 In this article, you’ll see:

-• Typical starting salary for English teachers in Korea in 2025
+• Typical starting salary for English teachers in Korea

 • Income tax, health insurance, and pension deductions explained simply